jamesapcooper/jamesapcooper.github.io-src/content/about.md

 ## Who am I?

 My name is James Cooper.
-I am a Chicago native, currently studying in my third and final year at Covenant Theological Seminary near St. Louis, Missouri.
+I am a Chicago native, and a graduate of Covenant Theological Seminary near St. Louis, Missouri.
 I have been married two years to my wonderful wife Madeleine (in exile from the great state of Minnesota).
-We live in Overland, Missouri with our dog Teddy and cat Annabelle.
+We currently live on the West side of Chicago with our dog Teddy and cat Annabelle.

-In anticipation of graduating this coming May, I am currently in the process of seeking a call.
-My ideal first position would be as a pastoral apprentice or assistant pastor working alongside an experienced minister or ministerial team.
-I am eager to learn, and would desire opportunities to continue growth in teaching, preaching, and ministering to adults.
+Both my wife and I graduated from seminary in May of 2017, after which I was graciously afforded the opportunity to teach at [Clapham School](http://claphamschool.org/) in Wheaton, Illinois.
+Clapham is a Christian school rooted in the classical tradition and the writings of [Charlotte Mason](https://www.amblesideonline.org/WhatIsCM.shtml).

 ## What do I believe?